pwwang/vscode-gptcommit/README.md

   - `unstaged`: Use unstaged files
   - `tryStagedThenUnstaged`: Try staged files first, then try unstaged files if no staged files are found

+## Advanced configuration

+The configuration is saved at `~/.config/gptcommit/config.json`.
+You can edit it manually, but it's recommended to use commands inside VS Code to edit the configuration, unless you know what you are doing.

+Also refer to the [gptcommit][1] documentation for more information.

 [1]: https://github.com/zurawiki/gptcommit
 [2]: https://raw.githubusercontent.com/pwwang/vscode-gptcommit/master/vscode-gptcommit.gif
 [3]: https://openai.com/api/